vyacheslav-nuykin/vyacheslav-nuykin/README.md

 ## 📂 Projects

-Here are my production-ready projects — built with clean code, real databases, and attention to detail:
+Here are my production-ready projects — built with clean code, love and attention to detail:

 - **[Expense Tracker](https://github.com/vyacheslav-nuykin/expense-tracker)**
   A Spring Boot web app to track personal expenses with categories, date validation, and PostgreSQL.